pulyaevskiy/redux-machine/README.md

 [![Build Status](https://travis-ci.org/pulyaevskiy/redux-machine.svg?branch=master)](https://travis-ci.org/pulyaevskiy/redux-machine) [![Pub](https://img.shields.io/pub/v/redux_machine.svg)](https://pub.dartlang.org/packages/redux_machine) [![Pub latest](https://img.shields.io/badge/pub%40latest-1.0.0--dev-orange.svg)](https://pub.dartlang.org/packages/redux_machine/versions/1.0.0-dev.1.0)

-Originally started to provide implementation of a State Machine using Redux design pattern, this library now includes its own Redux Store which can be used without the state machine part.
+Originally started to provide implementation of a State Machine using Redux design pattern, this library now includes a Redux Store which can be used as a regular state store or a state machine.

-The provided `Store` class implements usual Redux state store and `StateMachine` class adds some extra functionality mostly to allow chained actions.

-Action dispatch flow of both classes is very simple:
+This library implements simplified action dispatch flow:

 1. User dispatches an action
-2. Store executes corresponding reducer function.
+2. Store executes corresponding reducer function, synchronously.
-3. Store publishes an event with results (includes oldState and newState).
+3. Store publishes a `StoreEvent` as a result into `events` stream.

 There is no middleware or anything else special.
 Reducers are pure functions, and dispatching an action is always synchronous.

-Main consequence of this design is that there is no place for middleware layer.
-There are other mechanisms provided by redux_machine that replace middleware.
+Main consequence of this design is that there is no place for middleware layer, however there are other mechanisms provided by redux_machine that cover middleware use cases.

 ## Usage